USEPA/WNTR/documentation/resultsobject.rst

 * Reaction rate (only when the EpanetSimulator is used)
 * Link quality (only when the EpanetSimulator is used)

+The link results that are only accessible from the EpanetSimulator could be included in the WNTRSimulator in a future release.
 For example, link results generated with the EpanetSimulator have the following keys:

 .. doctest::